loader-logo

 Building Blocks for Growth: From Glucose to Cellulose

 Glucose is not only a fuel but also a building block.
-The glucose produced in photosynthesis can be converted into cellulose, which is used to make cell walls, particularly in rapidly growing parts of the plant such as stem and root tips.
+Plants can convert the glucose produced in photosynthesis into cellulose, which they use to make cell walls, particularly in rapidly growing parts such as stem and root tips.

 Cellulose gives plant cells their rigid structure, allowing the plant to grow tall and reach towards the light.
 In a way, glucose is like the plant’s own internal manufacturing unit, producing the raw materials it needs for expansion.